3mcd/javelin/docs-src/content/ecs/components.md

 arrayOf (default = [])
 ```

 When Javelin encounters a component type for the first time, it will automatically assign it a unique integer id.
-If you need to assign a specific id to a component type (e.g., you are synchronizing your component model in a multiplayer game), you can register the component type manually using `registerComponentType`:
+If you need to assign a specific id to a component type (e.g., you're synchronizing your component model in a multiplayer game), you can register the component type manually using `registerComponentType`:

 ```ts
 import { registerComponentType } from "@javelin/ecs"